Top 10 Tax Havens to Consider for 2018

 Tax Advantages for Americans in Puerto Rico

-Individuals and businesses relocating to Puerto Rico have available to them tax incentives such as Acts 20 and 22, both of which provide special tax advantages for individuals and businesses.
-Act 20 allows businesses to move their operations to Puerto Rico and dramatically reduce their corporate income tax down to a lowly 4% rate.
+Individuals and businesses relocating to Puerto Rico have available to them tax incentives such as Act 60, which provides special tax advantages for individuals and businesses.
+Act 60’s Export Services Tax Incentive (formerly Act 20) allows businesses to move their operations to Puerto Rico and dramatically reduce their corporate income tax down to a lowly 4% rate.
 This incentive was created to infuse new businesses and revenue into the Puerto Rican economy and it has been quite successful.
-Act 22 is for individuals who own substantial investments and pay excessive taxes on their capital gains and dividend income.
-By becoming bona fide Puerto Rico residents, all capital gains and dividend income are subjected to zero taxes, as the tax rate on these types of investment income is zero percent.
+Act 60’s Individual Resident Investor Tax Incentive (formerly Act 22) is for individuals who own substantial investments and pay excessive taxes on their capital gains and dividend income.
+By becoming bona fide Puerto Rico residents, capital gains and dividend income are subjected to zero taxes, as the tax rate on these types of investment income is zero percent.

-In Puerto Rico, Act 22 and 20 have both served the local economy by attracting wealthy retirees and successful entrepreneurs who use their resources and assets to boost prosperity on this American tropical paradise.
+In Puerto Rico, these incentives have served the local economy by attracting wealthy retirees and successful entrepreneurs who use their resources and assets to boost prosperity on this American tropical paradise.
 If you are ready to take advantage of this unique opportunity only open to American citizens, want to learn more details about the tax advantages, or find the best place to live in Puerto Rico, read other articles on our website where we provide the type of information and recommendations you are seeking.

 Contact us for more information.